Manuscript Wish List

 -

-Upmarket contemporary romance with substance, centering characters of traditionally marginalized identities, for YA or new adult audiences
+YA or new adult: Upmarket contemporary romance with substance, centering characters of traditionally marginalized identities

 -

-Think: All My Rage, Furia, Felix Ever After
+Think: All My Rage, Furia, Felix Ever After, One Last Stop, Honey Girl

 -